n3wtt-ex/flownest/USER_APPROVAL_IMPLEMENTATION.md

      - Pending users see: "Your application is pending approval.
 Please wait for an administrator to review your application."
      - Rejected users see: "Your application has been rejected.
 Please contact our support team via email."

+6. Existing users (created before the approval system) can still access the site:
+   - The `get_current_user_organization_id` function has a fallback that allows access to any active organization
+   - This ensures existing users aren't locked out by the new system

 ## Quick Fix for Existing Users

 If you're experiencing issues with existing accounts after implementing these changes, you can apply the quick fix migrations in `quick_fix_migrations.sql`:

 1. This creates a simplified version of the `get_user_approval_status_message` function that assumes existing users are approved
 2. Updates the organization creation trigger to only affect new users
-3. Updates the organization lookup function to check approval status
+3. Updates the organization lookup function to be more lenient with existing users

 ## Manual Database Migration Steps